timswims/ESK/README.md

 This tutorial kit is designed to give you a first-hand glimpse of what Oracle Log Analytics can do.
 You will see how to quickly identify issues and find anomalies within your IT environment using IT metrics and logs collected by Oracle Log Analytics.
 For this exercise we will use sample logs so you can quickly see how Log Analytics works without the extra steps of installing agents and a gateway in your environment.
 Using the provided sample log data, you will be able to quickly explore the basic functionalities of OMC Log Analytics.

-NOTE: If you would like to see the process for installation and configuration of agents to monitor your own environment, see the documentation found here https://docs.oracle.com/en/cloud/paas/management-cloud/index.html
+NOTE: If you would like to see the documentation for installation and configuration to monitor your own environment, see the documentation found here https://docs.oracle.com/en/cloud/paas/management-cloud/index.html

 #### What Do You Need?

 - The name of your Oracle Cloud account, user name, and password: if you do not already have one, sign up for a free trial.
 See **Creating an Oracle Cloud Account With Free Credits Trial ** below.
 - A UNIX client with TLS 1.2 support.
-- An Internet connection to Oracle Mananagement Cloud
+- An Internet connection from UNIX client to Oracle Mananagement Cloud

 <details><summary><b>Creating an Oracle Cloud Trial Account</b></summary>